Automation

 Actions

 List of actions.
-An action is something that will be done with the node that caused the execution of the rule.
+An action is something that will be performed on the node that caused the execution of the rule.

 • Document